hideodaikoku/silent-valley/content/blog/02-guiding-light/index.md

 **chi** looked around frantically in the mist. she could see shrubs, the outlines of trees and mountains in the distance. there really wasn't much more she could see ahead of the mist but it felt like she was being watched.

-**chi** began walking forward. looking desperately for sings of life - anything. her heart was still beating from the chase and paranoia of the climb. strangely enough though, she didn't feel tired.
+she began walking forward. looking desperately for sings of life - anything. her heart was still beating from the chase and paranoia of the climb. strangely enough though, she didn't feel tired.

 ```
 > init(probe)
 ```

-**chi** snapped her fingers. a tiny orb of light appeared. it grew to about the size of an apple. and remained floating in the air.
+she snapped her fingers. a tiny orb of light appeared. it grew to about the size of an apple. and remained floating in the air.

-**the_probe** moved forward slowly. and as it floated, **chi** could see the mist clearing away. the plants of **silent_valley** began to rise and reach out to it. color seemed to return to the peonies, and the hydrangeas twisted in delight. the vines cleared away and opened up in a passage like form.
+**the_probe** moved forward slowly. and as it floated, she could see the mist clearing away. the plants of **silent_valley** began to rise and reach out to it. color seemed to return to the peonies, and the hydrangeas twisted in delight. the vines cleared away and opened up in a passage like form.

 and as **the_probe** grew, the pine grove began to bend. the trees gave way and twisted left to right, parting ways like drawn curtains to an open tunnel.

-the **the_probe** stopped. it remained floating there, as if beckoning **chi** to follow it.
+the **the_probe** stopped. it remained floating there, as if beckoning her to follow it.

 > i guess i have no choice then, huh?

 ![forest](./forest.png)

-**chi** followed the orb. the forest floor felt damp and cool. the vines seemed to be alive now. moving away as **chi** stepped in. she could hear a gentle singing now. it was like an angel's voice. what was it singing?
+**chi** followed the orb. the forest floor felt damp and cool. the vines seemed to be alive now. moving away as she stepped in. she could hear a gentle singing now. it was like an angel's voice. what was it singing?

 ++